rescript-lang/rescript-compiler/README.md

 ## Status

-While most of the OCaml language is covered, because this project is still young there is plenmty of work left to be done.
+While most of the OCaml language is covered, because this project is still young there is plenty of work left to be done.

 Some known issues are listed as below: